microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Update-MgIdentityConditionalAccessPolicy.md

       - `[IncludeGroups <String[]>]`: Group IDs in scope of policy unless explicitly excluded, or All.
       - `[IncludeRoles <String[]>]`: Role IDs in scope of policy unless explicitly excluded, or All.
       - `[IncludeUsers <String[]>]`: User IDs in scope of policy unless explicitly excluded, or None or All or GuestsOrExternalUsers.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Readonly.
-  - `[Description <String>]`:
+  - `[Description <String>]`: Not used.
   - `[DisplayName <String>]`: Specifies a display name for the conditionalAccessPolicy object.
   - `[GrantControls <IMicrosoftGraphConditionalAccessGrantControls>]`: conditionalAccessGrantControls
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[BuiltInControls <String[]>]`: List of values of built-in controls required by the policy.
-Possible values: Block, Mfa, CompliantDevice, DomainJoinedDevice, ApprovedApplication, CompliantApplication
+Possible values: block, mfa, compliantDevice, domainJoinedDevice, approvedApplication, compliantApplication, passwordChange, unknownFutureValue.
     - `[CustomAuthenticationFactors <String[]>]`: List of custom controls IDs required by the policy.
-For more information, see Custom controls.
+Learn more about custom controls here: https://docs.microsoft.com/azure/active-directory/conditional-access/controls#custom-controls-preview
     - `[Operator <String>]`: Defines the relationship of the grant controls.
 Possible values: AND, OR.
     - `[TermsOfUse <String[]>]`: List of terms of use IDs required by the policy.
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Readonly.
   - `[SessionControls <IMicrosoftGraphConditionalAccessSessionControls>]`: conditionalAccessSessionControls
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ApplicationEnforcedRestrictions <IMicrosoftGraphApplicationEnforcedRestrictionsSessionControl>]`: applicationEnforcedRestrictionsSessionControl